CALeDNA/caledna/README.md

 ## Data Sources

-We are using [Global Biodiversity Information Facility (GBIF)](http://gbif.org) as the basis for our taxonomy data.
+We are using NCBI as the basis for our taxonomy data.

 ## Misc